jonlighthall/hello/readme.md

 ### Prerequisites

-Requies GNU Compilers for C++ and Fortran.
+Compilers for C++ and Fortran are required.
+GNU compilers can be installed with the following commands.

 `sudo apt install gfortran`